Title 202 | Chapter 007 | Regulation 560E

 An attendant certified as an Advanced EMT or licensed as a paramedic.1.

-Each Class I ALS agency providing primary 911 emergency ambulance service shall ensure that there is a paramedic on-duty at all times.2.
+Each Class I ALS agency shall ensure that it has at least one (1) paramedic on-duty at all times.2.

 To ensure compliance, each agency shall maintain its work schedules from the previous twelve (12) months until reviewed by board staff during its annual inspection.(3)